parkji30/parkji30/README.md

 My name is James Park and I am currently a research scientist at Queens University studying the role of magnetic fields in star formation.

 I enjoy developing open source software to aid other scientists in their research.
-I have am currently developing (or have developed):
+I am currently developing (or have developed):
 <ol>
     <li> OACpy- a compression optimization software that can be used in any data pipeline.</li>
     <li> DCF_Python- The modified Davis Chandrasekhar Fermi method used to calculate the magnetic field strength in the ISM via polarization of lights. </li>